First time buyers’ energy guide

 Setting up energy bills in a new home is one of the first things you should do, or you could find you're spending more money on gas and electricity than you need to.

 When you move into your new home, the current energy supplier for the property will automatically transfer you to their standard tariff.
-Most of the time this isn’t the best deal, so make sure you shop around so you save more on your bill.
+This isn’t the best deal most of the time, so make sure you shop around to save more on your bill.

 Electricity and gas quotes for first-time buyers are on top of everyone’s list – and finding the right deal can help you save cash.
 First-time buyers know that gas and electric bills are some of the biggest financial concerns, but you'd be surprised at the savings that can be made.